karlgrin/neat/policy_manager/README.md

 $ ./pm
 ```

-# Install as a daemon
+## Install as a daemon

-To install the policy manager:
+To install the policy manager as a daemon:

 ```
 $ sudo make install